 When the sun’s surface erupts with massive energy production, making it one of the enormous explosions happening within our solar system, it’s termed a solar flare.
 There is another kind of eruption on the sun’s surface wherein the sun’s matter is released into space.
 It’s called Coronal Mass Ejection (CME).

-On the other hand, EMP is a release of the electromagnetic pulse when a nuclear weapon detonates or lightning strikes.
+On the other hand, EMP releases an electromagnetic pulse when a nuclear weapon detonates or lightning strikes.
 There are faint traces of this electromagnetic pulse or wave in the solar flares.

-When this energy is exuded, it holds the power to destroy the solar power systems, GPS, radios, communication systems, power grids, and many other electronic devices, especially ones with wires.
+When this energy is exuded, it can destroy solar power systems, GPS, radios, communication systems, power grids, and many other electronic devices, especially ones with wires.

 Can EMP or Solar Flare Damage the Solar Panel Systems?

-While solar panels hardly have any electronics fitted within their structure, they have long wires connecting them with the entire solar power system.
+While solar panels have no electronics fitted within their structure, long wires connect them with the entire solar power system.

 So, these long wires play the role of a magnificent antenna that attracts the flare and damages the solar panel or panel systems after the occurrence of an EMP.
 Any solar power electronics will likely get killed for the same reason.